Ronnie LeBlanc

 Ronnie Joseph LeBlanc (born 25 November 1968) is a Canadian politician, who represented the riding of Clare in the Nova Scotia House of Assembly as a member of the Nova Scotia Liberal Party from 2021 to 2024.

 Political career

 A fisherman by career, LeBlanc served as a municipal councillor in Clare from 2000 to 2021.

 LeBlanc was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 LeBlanc served as the Official Opposition critic for Fisheries and Aquaculture, Acadian Affairs and Francophonie, and Forestry.
 He was defeated by Progressive Conservative candidate Ryan Robicheau in the 2024 Nova Scotia general election.

 He contested Acadie—Annapolis as the Liberal candidate in the 2025 Canadian federal election, losing to Conservative incumbent Chris d'Entremont, who himself joined the Liberals in November 2025.

+At the time of the 2025 Canadian federal election, he lived in Meteghan, Nova Scotia.